AndresLDF/PFPJ03---MLS-league-match-resume-video-generator/README.md

 https://github.com/AndresLDF/PFPJ03---MLS-league-match-resume-video-generator/assets/71279108/0f760527-2370-4ea7-b253-3671ce8ddb93

 ## Points of improvement:
-- The programm does not check if the files already exist to take proper actions.
-This cause that a new video with the same name of an old one is not generated
+- The program does not check if the video files already exist to take proper actions.
+This causes a new video with the same name as an old one to not be generated.
-- An interfase for selecting the options to use should be added
+- An UI interface for selecting the options to use should be added and an executable file generated.
-- The frames has to be removed at the end of the function
+- The frames need to be removed at the end of the `mlsVideoCreator function execution.
-- The function mlsVideoCreator for creating the video could include the video configuration as on of the paramenter
+- The function `mlsVideoCreator` for creating the video could include the video configuration as one of the parameters.
-- Include a header in the frames that indicate that the video is a resume and also has the dates included
+- Include a header in the frames that indicates that the video is a resume and also includes the dates for the video.
-- Some testing should be done over the programm to check for possible bugs
+- Some testing should be done on the program to check for possible bugs.